rh-ecosystem-edge/nvidia-ci/README.md

 - `NVIDIANETWORK_MACVLANNETWORK_IPAM_RANGE`: MacvlanNetwork Custom Resource instance IPAM or IP Address/Subnet mask range for Eth or IB interface - _required_
 - `NVIDIANETWORK_MACVLANNETWORK_IPAM_GATEWAY`: MacvlanNetwork Custom Resource instance IPAM Default Gateway for specified ip address range - _required_
 - `NVIDIANETWORK_RDMA_GPUDIRECT`: Boolean flag to run RDMA workload with 1 nvidia.com/gpu resource - _optional_

-NVIDIA MIG parameters for the script are controlled by the following environment variables:
-- `NVIDIAGPU_SINGLE_MIG_PROFILE`: Index number, that chooses the MIG profile from list of available MIG profiles.
-If not specified, a valid random number is used.
-Typically values 0-5. - _optional_

 ### Testing MPS with GPU Operator